 Introduction to federated authentication with Apple Business Manager

 You use federated authentication to link Apple Business Manager to your instance of Microsoft Azure Active Directory (AD).
-As a result, your users can leverage their Microsoft Azure AD usernames and passwords as Managed Apple IDs.
-They can then use their Microsoft Azure AD credentials to sign in to their assigned iPad or Mac and even iCloud on the web.
+As a result, your users can leverage their MS Azure AD user names and passwords as Managed Apple IDs.
+They can then use their MS Azure AD credentials to sign in to their assigned iPad or Mac and even iCloud on the web.
 Users can also use it to sign in on Shared iPad.

 Important: Federated authentication requires that a user’s User Principal Name (UPN) match their email address.
 User Principal Name aliases and Alternate IDs are not supported.

 To use federated authentication with Apple Business Manager, your Apple devices must meet the following requirements:

 iOS 11.3 or later

 Azure AD is the Identity Provider (IdP) that authenticates the user for Apple Business Manager and issues authentication tokens.
 Because Apple Business Manager supports Azure AD, other IdPs that connect to Azure AD — such as Active Directory Federation Services (AD FS) — will also work with Apple Business Manager.
 Federated authentication uses Security Assertion Markup Language (SAML) to connect Apple Business Manager to Azure AD.

 Federated authentication and System for Cross-domain Identity Management (SCIM)